 I’m from Michigan, a small town where people move slow.
 The culture is not in a hurry to catch up with the rest of the world.
 In fact, it’s an oasis of fresh water lakes and forest trails.
 Something my parents always did when I was growing up was go for long drives.
 We’d get lost down winding roads deep in the trees just for the heck of it.
 Sometimes we’d just drive around town and admire the antique architecture that painted our town so beautifully it belonged on a postcard.
 When we were in town, I always preferred to take long walks.
 Driving was great but it just ended too fast, there wasn’t enough time to feel what I was seeing and that made a big difference to me.
 Being under the tree-lined neighborhoods, and seeing how the sunlight fell between the branches and warmed my face, seeing the uneven cracks in the sidewalk, all of it was an experience to be had and I didn’t want to miss out.

 If you have been walking with God any length of time, I’m sure you have heard the acronym PUSH: Pray Until Something Happens.
 This is a great acronym.
-It reminds us to persevere in our prayer and to be consistent in our devotion in waiting for whatever it is to be answered.
-All of this is key to growing in our prayer life, but there can be one little problem with this, recognition.
+It reminds us to persevere in our prayer and to be consistent in our devotion in waiting for whatever it is, to be answered.
+All of this is key to growing in our prayer life, but there’s another side to PUSH; realize the victories along the way.